Financial-Times/n-makefile/README.md

 ### What this is not

 - A complete rewrite in bash/Makefile.
 The ‘heavy lifting’ should still be done by npm modules.
-There'll probably be a bit **too** much implemented in bash/Makefile initially whilst we figure out exactly where to draw the line in what logic should be controlled by bash/Makefile and what should be handled by the npm libraries.
+There'll probably be a bit **too** much implemented in bash/Makefile initially whilst we figure out exactly where to draw the line in what logic should be controlled by bash/Makefile and what should be handled by the npm modules.

 ## Philosophy